Talking about metastatic cancer

 At this time you will want to consider what is important for you, how you want to spend the time and how your children can be involved.

-More information about talking to children and teenagers is available in a free booklet from the Irish Cancer Society called Talking to your children about cancer.
+We have a free booklet called Talking to your children about cancer.
 It has practical advice, with specific tips for talking to different age groups.
 It also has information on supporting children and teenagers and helping them to deal with their emotions.
-If you would like a copy or more advice, call the Irish Cancer Society Cancer Nurseline on 1800 200 700, visit a Daffodil Centre or download it below:
+If you would like a copy or more advice, call our Support Line on 1800 200 700, visit a Daffodil Centre or download it below:

 For more information